actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 [1] 8.258543
 [1] 8.110896
 ```
 As you can see, the code is straightforward.
-We simply need to define the vector cashflows, time, and effective rate, then simply plugging them
+Note that I tried to find the present value of a 10-year annuity discounted at a effective rate of 4%, one with a yearly payment frequency while the other with a monthly payment frequency.
+The results shown are not far away from each other, with the slight difference to being the effective rate used due to frequency compounding.

+To make the function of annuity in advance, simply requires a change in the time vector to seq(0, n*p - 1), which I will not illustrate further.

+Let us try to make a deferred cashflow function now: